-Sweeties - a company that make sugar-free lollies that taste great and don’t ruin your teeth.
+- Sweeties - a company that makes sugar-free lollies that taste great and don’t ruin people’s teeth.

-Gadgets - who make neat construction gadgets (gears, blocks, wheels, etc.), so you can create your own toys.
+- Gadgets - who make neat construction gadgets (gears, blocks, wheels, etc.), so people can create their own toys.

-Brainbuilders - the people who you see for extra help with schoolwork.
+- Brainbuilders - the people who provide one-on-one tutoring service for students.
 You get one-on-one help so you are in a class of your own!

-Give the students sufficient time to design logos for one or more of the companies.
-They will need to present the logo in a short report to each company that shows what symmetries are involved and how the design suggests what kind of goods or services they provide.
+- Give the students sufficient time to design logos for one or more of the companies.
+They will need to present the logo in a short report to each company that shows what symmetries are involved and how the design suggests the goods or services the company provides.
 You may decide to set up a voting system for the class to decide on a winning logo for each company.

-- Enlarge the logos on the copymaster.
-Display them and ask the students to each write down what symmetry each design has (this is useful for assessment purposes).
-Get them to share what they have written in pairs then bring the class together for a collective discussion.
+- Provide your students with paper copies of logos (Copymaster 1).
+Display the logos and ask the students to collaborate (mahi tahi) with a partner and write down the symmetry that each design has (this is useful for assessment purposes).
+Get pairs to have a korero about what they have written with another pair group, then bring the class together for a collective discussion.

-- For each logo get students to demonstrate what symmetry the design has by using scissors or folding and flipping, rotating.
+- For each logo get students to demonstrate what symmetry the design has by using a mirror, or folding and flipping, and by tracing and rotating.
 Make a list of symmetries for each design.